Singularities on Fano fibrations and beyond: Introduction

-In this case, we can apply the above theorem to $-K_X+N$ in place of $N$.
+In this setting, we can apply the above theorem to $-K_X+N$ in place of $N$.
 On the other hand, the theorem is clearly stronger than Theorem \ref{t-mc-sh-conj} because in the case of Fano type fibrations we can take $N=-K_X$ and use the fact that $\vol(-K_F)$ is bounded from above, by [\ref{B-BAB}].
-The theorem can also be proved for $\R$-divisors but for simplicity we only treat the $\Q$-divisor case.
+However, we prove \ref{t-mc-sh-conj} first and then derive \ref{t-cb-sing-usual-fib}.

-A simple example where the theorem applies is when $f\colon X\to Z$ is an elliptic fibration onto a curve and $N$ is a multi-section of degree $<v$.
+A simple example where the theorem applies is when $f\colon X\to Z$ is a minimal elliptic fibration and $N$ is a rational multi-section of degree $<v$.
+More sophisticated examples appear in the context of variations of polarised Calabi-Yau pairs (cf. [\ref{BH}, Lemma 6.7]).

-{\textbf{\sffamily{Multiplicities along lc places.}}} A key ingredient of the proof of Theorem \ref{t-mc-sh-conj} is the following result on controlling multiplicites of fibres.
+{\textbf{\sffamily{Multiplicities along lc places.}}} A key ingredient of the proof of Theorem \ref{t-mc-sh-conj} is the following result on controlling multiplicities of fibres.
 Much of the paper is in fact devoted to the proof of this.
+Roughly speaking, it is saying that in fibrations that are generically relatively bounded, we can control special fibres under suitable singularity and numerical minimality conditions.
+Although this has no apparent connection with Fano fibrations, but interestingly, its proof is eventually reduced to understanding toric Fano fibrations.

 \begin{thm} Let $d,r\in \mathbb{N}$ and let $\epsilon \in \mathbb{R}^{>0}$.
 Then there is $l\in \N$ depending only on $d,r,\epsilon$ satisfying the following.
 Assume that \begin{itemize}

 \item $(W,B_W)$ is an $\epsilon$-lc pair and $(X,\Lambda)$ is an lc pair, both of dimension $d$,